Adroiti/docs-for-code-review-tools/Cppcheck/operatorEqMissingReturnStatement.md

-Pattern: Operator eq missing return statement
+Pattern: No `return` statement in non-void function

 Issue: -